top of page

 That’s it.

-Those three controls have shaped photography since the beginning.
+Those three controls have shaped wildlife photography since the beginning.
 If you understand them, you can take control of your images instead of letting the camera decide everything.

 I’d also suggest shooting in RAW once you’re comfortable, and knowing how to check your image size, so that you can edit your images.
 Beyond that, learn things as you need them.